3MFConsortium/spec_securecontent/3MF Secure Content.md

 > AES-GCM [SP800-38D] is an authenticated encryption mechanism.
 It is equivalent to doing these two operations in one step - AES encryption followed by HMAC signing.

-> For the purposes of this specification, A-ES-GCM shall be used with a 96 bit Initialization Vector (IV) and a 128 bit Authentication Tag (T).
+> For the purposes of this specification, A-ES-GCM shall be used with a 96-bit Initialization Vector (IV) and a 128-bit Authentication Tag (T).
 The cipher text contains the IV first, followed by the encrypted octets and finally the Authentication tag.
 No padding should be used during encryption.
-During decryption the implementation should compare the authentication tag computed during decryption with the specified Authentication Tag, and fail if they don't match.
+During decryption the implementation should compare the authentication tag computed during decryption with the specified Authentication Tag and fail if they don't match.
 For details on the implementation of AES-GCM, see [SP800-38D].

 All other elements in the \<encryptionmethod> definition are ignored in this specification.
 Consumers may disregard these elements if present.